Basil-Dunford/linkedin-engagement-analysis/docs/final_report.md

 - **Linguistic Patterns**: "Collective" language ("we", "us") correlates positively with high performance, suggesting community-focused content resonates better than self-promotion.

 **Data Limitations**:
-- **Missing Impressions**: The `impressions` column was missing, forcing us to rely on raw `engagements` as the target metric for the majority of the analysis (since `followers` data was also missing for >99% of posts).
+- **Missing Impressions**: The `impressions` column was missing, forcing me to rely on raw `engagements` as the target metric for the majority of the analysis (since `followers` data was also missing for >99% of posts).
 - **Missing Followers**: Only 12 posts had follower counts, making "Engagement Rate" calculations unreliable for the full dataset.

 Despite these limitations, the model achieved an ROC AUC of 0.67, providing a solid baseline for optimizing future content strategy.

 ## The "Magic Formula"
-We tested three weighted engagement scoring schemes to see which best predicted viral success (defined as Top 20% raw engagement).
+I tested three weighted engagement scoring schemes to see which best predicted viral success (defined as Top 20% raw engagement).

 - **Scheme A** (Likes + 3*Comments + 5*Shares): Correlation 0.44
 - **Scheme B** (Likes + 5*Comments + 3*Shares): **Correlation 0.48**